2022 Resident and Dental Student Digital Poster Session and Competition

-Residents and Dental Students will be able to submit an abstract, poster, and video presentation that will be placed on a dedicated 2021 ACP Annual Session Poster Website.
-In addition, all posters and videos will be placed on a dedicated section of the 2021 ACP Annual Session Meeting Platform.
+Residents and Dental Students will be able to submit an abstract and digital poster that will be placed on a dedicated 2022 ACP Annual Session Poster Website.

 These poster presentations are intended to highlight scholarly activity, promote research, and engage students.
 Presentation topics may include research results, clinical outcomes, laboratory techniques, or other topics of interest to ACP members and guests.

 Residents will classify their submission as a "case presentation" or "original research" during the abstract submission process.

 Eligibility: Resident applicants must be currently enrolled in a 3-4-year advanced training program in prosthodontics which is accredited by the Commission on Dental Accreditation (CODA).
 Additionally, graduates who completed a CODA-accredited prosthodontics residency program within 6 months prior to the Annual Session are also encouraged to participate.
 Dental student applicants must be currently enrolled in a DDS/DMD CODA-accredited dental program in North America.